The Herbaliser: History

 The pair were subsequently employed to produce music for the likes of Motorola, the soundtracks to Guy Ritchie's Snatch and the PlayStation 2 game Tony Hawk's Underground.
 They were also commissioned to write the theme for ESPN's primetime NFL show Sunday Night Football.

 The group have also provided production for artists including T Love, Princess Superstar and remixes for artists including DJ Food, Raw Stylus, Push Button Objects, Jaffa and label-mates Coldcut's "Atomic Moog", which reached number one on the UK singles chart.

 In 2009, the band released its second live band album, Session Two.
 This was recorded at The Easy Access Orchestra's studio and mixed at Jake's Train Trax Studio.

 Jake Wherry was featured in the Gimlet Media podcast Heavyweight featuring the collaborative production of a track with a fan.
+Since 2021, Wherry has been working on tracks with Portuguese-British singer Maya Blandy, with "Stardust", her debut track released in 2023, featuring house vocalist Kathy Brown.